ten-protocol/ten-documentation/docs/introduction/developer-quickstart.md

     // Event to emit the result of the coin flip event CoinFlipResult(address indexed player, bool didWin, uint256 randomNumber);

-    TenCallbacks tenCallbacks;
+    private TenCallbacks tenCallbacks;

     modifier onlyTenSystemCall() {
         require(msg.sender == address(tenCallbacks));
         _;
     }

-    constructor(address _tenCallbacks) {
+    // you have to pass in the address of the callbacks contract constructor(address _tenCallbacksAddress) {
-        tenCallbacks = TenCallbacks(_tenCallbacks);
+        tenCallbacks = TenCallbacks(_tenCallbacksAddress);
     }

+    // Function to initiate a coin flip.
-    function flipCoin(bool isHeads) external payable {
+    // Notice how it doesn't execute the coin flip directly, but instead registers a callback. function flipCoin(bool isHeads) external payable {
         // Assume doFlipCoin costs 50_000 gas;
-        // We deduct a predetirmined amount from the bet to pay for delayed execution. uint256 etherGasForCoinFlip = 50_000*block.basefee;
+        // We deduct a predetermined amount from the bet to pay for delayed execution. uint256 etherGasForCoinFlip = 50_000*block.basefee;
-        require(msg.value > etherGasForCoinFlip, "Bet not paying for delayed execution");
+        require(msg.value > etherGasForCoinFlip, "Insufficent gas");

         // Encode the function we want to be called by the TEN system contract. bytes memory callbackTargetInfo = abi.encodeWithSelector(this.doFlipCoin.selector, msg.sender, msg.value - etherGasForCoinFlip, isHeads);